ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ![Choose manual setup from Setup card options](images/manual-setup.png)

-## Step 2: Create a Satellite location
+## Create a Satellite location
 {: step}

 1. Complete the form to create your Satellite location:
   - Provide a name.
   - Choose a Resource group.
   - Enter name for the host zone.

 Zones 1, 2, and 3 should retain their respective default values: zone-1, zone-2, zone-3.
 {: note}